-Before registering your business, talk with a Small Business Center counselor and review your business plan or business model together.
+Before registering your business, talk with an Entrepreneurship & Small Business Center counselor and review your business plan or business model together.
 Business owners who meet with a counselor after getting started tell us, "I wish that I had known about the Small Business Center before I started my business.
 It would have saved me so much time and money."

-Let our team of experts save you that time and money.
-Our counseling is free (paid for with your tax dollars) and we work at your pace.
+Our counseling is free, and we work at your pace.
 We meet as many times as you find helpful, and we work with both established and new business owners.

-Registering a Limited Liability Company (LLC) within the state of North Carolina is easy to do and can be done completely online.
+Registering a limited liability company, or LLC, in the state of North Carolina is easy to do and can be done completely online.

 What is an LLC?